-• Terrorist activities in the Philippines could destabilize the country, adversely affecting the Company's business environment

-The Philippines has been subject to sporadic terrorist attacks in the past several years.
-The Philippine military has been in conflict with the Abu Sayyaf organization, which has been identified as being responsible for kidnapping and terrorist activities in the country and is also alleged to have ties to the Al-Qaeda and Islamic State terrorist networks.
+• Terrorist activities in the Philippines could destabilize the country, adversely affecting the Company's business environment terrorist activities in the country and is also alleged to have ties to the Al-Qaeda and Islamic State terrorist networks.
 There can be no assurance that the Philippines will not be subject to further acts of terrorism in the future, and violent acts arising from, and leading to, instability and unrest may have a material adverse effect on the Company's business, results of operations and financial condition.